How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 Amazon Books - Originally an online bookstore, Amazon now sells almost everything, and has versions of itself for many countries.

 They still sell books!
 More than that, many titles they sell allow you to look inside the book - but not at all the pages.
 Still, valuable information may be found using this tool.
+When you find such information, you will not be able to copy it but you CAN make a screenshot of it and save that image for later reading.

 (coming)